YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ### Relational Simplification of Rational Numbers

+We can use a single algorithm named `simplify''` to
+- simplify a rational number to the normal form
+- scale up a normal form rational number
+- ti find rational numbers whose numerator and denominator are co-prime.

 We need a relation `simplify` such that `simplify a b a' b'` is true if the rational number `a/b` has  normal form `a'/b'`.
 I first came up with two versions, named  `simplify` and `simplify'`, which are good at forward and backward